RobP910/ai-case-study/README.md

 ## Business Activities

-What specific problem is the company or project trying to solve?
+- What specific problem is the company or project trying to solve?
 ### Palladyne AI plans to significantly reduce the time and effort it takes to program and deploy robots.

-Who is the company's intended customer?
+- Who is the company's intended customer?
 Is there any information about the market size of this set of customers?
-### Palladyne AI believes its software has wide application in industries and applications such as
+### Palladyne AI believes its software has wide application in industries such as:
 - automotive
 - aviation
 - construction